Eli Savit: Electoral history

 In May 2019, Savit announced his candidacy for Washtenaw County prosecutor as a Democrat, vowing to "end the era of mass incarceration".
 Savit's platform included the elimination of cash bail, more support for addiction and mental health treatment programs, and eliminating racial and socioeconomic inequity in the justice system.

 Less than two weeks after Savit announced his candidacy, 28-year incumbent prosecutor Brian Mackie announced his retirement.
 Savit was endorsed by multiple elected officials and community leaders, including former Michigan gubernatorial candidate Abdul El-Sayed, State Senator Jeff Irwin, and three previous chairs of the Michigan Democratic Party.

 Savit ran for Washtenaw County Prosecutor against two Democratic primary opponents: Arianne Slay and Hugo Mack.
 Savit secured endorsements from such high-profile national figures as Senator Bernie Sanders and musician and activist John Legend.
 On August 4, 2020, Savit won the Democratic primary for Washtenaw County Prosecutor, netting 41,673 votes (51%) compared to 35,380 (43%) for Slay and 5,504 (7%) for Mack.

 Savit faced no Republican opposition in the November general election.
 On November 3, 2020, Savit won the general election, netting 159,998 votes (98.78%), the most votes of any candidate on the ballot in Washtenaw County.

 Savit was reelected in 2024 with no primary or general election opposition.

 On May 13, 2025, Savit announced that he would run in the 2026 Michigan Attorney General election.
+In April 2026, he won the endorsement of the Michigan Democratic Party, later officially being nominated in August 2026.